 If you want to commute to work there are a number of factors that will make it easy to start.
 Here is an overview of things to consider.

+It is not the cold that stops kids from riding to school but the lack of safe infrastructure.
+All parents are concerned about their children’s safety.
 In Finland, children will ride to school on snow in subzero all year round.
 Clearly, the cold does not hold them back.
 Without a separated bike path and swept bike paths, it would not happen.

 There is so much that children need to learn about bikes, besides just the skills to ride them.
 Cycling is a lifestyle and riding to school is about that.
 Extracts from the Ride and Walk to School program from the Physical Activity Foundation.

 The Physical Activity Foundation runs the ACT ride to school program.
 Schools are not resourced for this sort of thing.
 Bikes, for example, are not something schools would own.
 Clearly, a child can only learn to ride on a bike.
 Not every family may be able to afford the bike.
 Schools hire instruments but not bikes.
 Here is how it is done.